Stanley B. Prusiner: Awards and honors

-Stanley Prusiner was awarded the Nobel Prize in Physiology or Medicine in 1997 for his work in proposing an explanation for the cause of scrapie, bovine spongiform encephalopathy ("mad cow disease") and human prion diseases such as Creutzfeldt–Jakob disease.
+Stanley Prusiner was awarded the Nobel Prize in Physiology or Medicine in 1997 for his work in proposing an explanation for the cause of scrapie, bovine spongiform encephalopathy and human prion diseases such as Creutzfeldt–Jakob disease.
 He was elected to the National Academy of Sciences in 1992 and to its governing council in 2007.
-He is also an elected member of the American Academy of Arts and Sciences (1993), a Foreign Member of the Royal Society (ForMemRS) in 1997, and the American Philosophical Society (1998), the Serbian Academy of Sciences and Arts (2003), and the Institute of Medicine.
+He is also an elected member of the American Academy of Arts and Sciences (1993), a Foreign Member of the Royal Society (ForMemRS) in 1997, and a member of the American Philosophical Society (1998) and the National Academy of Medicine (1992).